 Win32/Malagent is a malicious program that is classified as a Trojan.
-Trojans are programs that are designed to steal personal details/confidential information, control computers remotely, spread other computer infections and so on.
-Since Win32/Malagent is one of these programs, it might cause serious problems.
-For this reason it should be uninstalled/removed as soon as possible.
+Trojans are programs that steal personal details and confidential information, control computers remotely, proliferate other computer infections, and so on.
+Since Win32/Malagent is one of these rogue programs, it might cause serious problems and should, therefore, be uninstalled/removed immediately.

 |Detection Names (server.exe)

 ||Avast (Win32:Packed-C [Heur]), BitDefender (Gen:Backdoor.Heur.Bifrose.PuY@bSM9jgiG), ESET-NOD32 (A Variant Of Win32/Bifrose.NFD), Kaspersky (HEUR:Trojan.Win32.Generic), Full List (VirusTotal)|

 |Symptoms||Trojans are designed to stealthily infiltrate the victim's computer and remain silent, and thus no particular symptoms are clearly visible on an infected machine.|

 |Distribution methods||Infected email attachments, malicious online advertisements, social engineering, software cracks.|

 |Damage||Stolen banking information, passwords, identity theft, victim's computer added to a botnet.|

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.